OfficeDev/office-scripts-docs/docs/develop/typescript-restrictions.md

 ## Only arrow functions in array callbacks

 Your scripts can only use [arrow functions](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/Arrow_functions) when providing callback arguments for [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) methods.
-You cannot use any sort of identifier or "traditional" function in these methods.
+You cannot pass any sort of identifier or "traditional" function to these methods.

 ```typescript
 const myArray = [1, 2, 3, 4, 5, 6];